felipe31/githubbrowser/README.md

-# github_browser
+# Github Browser

-A new Flutter project.
+A simple project to learn about Flutter.

-## Getting Started
+The goal of this project is to search Github users and check out its repositories.

-This project is a starting point for a Flutter application.
+## Getting Started with Flutter

 A few resources to get you started if this is your first Flutter project: